PabloVallbona/ada-template-website/volatility.md

 ---

-Let's now plot the results correspondingg to this Timeframe :
+Let's now plot the results corresponding to this Timeframe :
 <a id="fig-vol-yield-with-no-outliers"></a>

 **Figure 1 — Annualized Return and Volatility**